jamie2719/566-final-project/README.md

 Next week, my main focus will be on creating L-System trees and integrating them into the rest of the project so that they look like they belong in the terrain that I've created this week.
 I will create procedural textures for some components of the scene (maybe the trees or terrain) if I have time using Substance Designer.
 I will also continue to tweak the parameters of the terrain as the rest of the project comes together, if needed.

+Also, after we merged our two branches, the terrain started disappearing sometimes when we zoomed out.
+We are not sure why this is happening, and it did not happen at all in the earlier versions of our separate branches before the merge.
+We will also figure this bug out next week.